 If you’re going to be part of a cult, make it a classic- part 1

 It’s not unusual for movies and television shows to gain a group of rabid followers that we culturally deem a cult.
-Think of all the Comic-Cons – generally sprung from science fiction and fantasy such as Star Trek, Star Wars, the Harry Potter series, and the like that were so lovingly and gently skewered in the film Galaxy Quest.
+Think of all the Comic-Cons – generally sprung from science fiction and fantasy such as Star Trek, Star Wars, the Harry Potter series, and the like – and that were so lovingly and gently skewered in the film Galaxy Quest.
 These productions (with the possible exception of the original Star Trek series) were all massively popular and often critically acclaimed during their initial release.
 Because of their broad popularity, they would properly be called cult favorites.

-But what does one make of a film like The Rocky Horror Picture Show
+But what does one make of a film like The Rocky Horror Picture Show:

 that was both a critical and financial flop on its initial release?
 When its devoted fans keep it alive long after that initial failure and bring it some measure of cultural prominence, you have not merely a cult favorite but a cult classic.
 And this is the status reasonably conferred on Somewhere in Time and particularly its annual Grand Hotel weekend (featuring a very different sort of dressing up than demanded by Rocky Horror or the typical Comic-Con).
 Different films take different routes on their way to becoming cult classics.
-In the case of Rocky Horror, it was driven by midnight showings in theatres where people in the LGBTQ community comprised most of the audience before spreading to the wider community.
+In the case of Rocky Horror, it was driven by midnight showings in theatres where people in the LGBTQ community comprised most of the audience before they spread to the wider community.

 Almost every aspect of Rocky Horror is flamboyantly and giddily over the top.
 The same can’t be said about SiT.
 Like any movie involving time travel, SiT requires an extra measure of suspended disbelief and a willingness not to question the anomalies created by the general premise.
 Beyond that, it’s unlikely that two movies could be more dissimilar than these.
 Yet both achieved a similar status.
 So, how exactly did SiT become a cult classic?

-Laying the groundwork – the critics
+Laying the groundwork – the critics:.

 Roger Ebert: “The movie surrounds its love story with such boring mumbo jumbo about time travel that we finally just don’t care.”